-Carl Quintanilla is an Emmy award-winning reporter and one of the principal anchors of "Squawk on the Street " broadcast live from the New York Stock Exchange.
+Carl Quintanilla is an Emmy Award-winning reporter and one of the principal anchors of CNBC's "Squawk on the Street," broadcast live from the New York Stock Exchange.

-Quintanilla has reported one-hour documentaries for the network including, "#TwitterRevolution," "The Costco Craze: Inside the Warehouse Giant," "BMW: A Driving Obsession," "Big Mac: Inside the McDonald's Empire," "Trash Inc: The Secret Life of Garbage ," "The Oprah Effect " and "American Originals: Levi's."
+Quintanilla has reported one-hour documentaries for the network including, "#TwitterRevolution," "The Costco Craze: Inside the Warehouse Giant," "BMW: A Driving Obsession," "Big Mac: Inside the McDonald's Empire," "Trash Inc: The Secret Life of Garbage" and "The Money Chase: Inside Harvard Business School."
 He is also the correspondent for the CNBC series "Crime Inc."

-Prior to joining NBC, Quintanilla served as co-anchor for CNBC's early-morning program, "Wake Up Call."
-He also spent six years as a reporter for the Wall Street Journal.
-He earned a bachelor's degree in political science from the University of Colorado.
+Prior to joining NBC, Quintanilla spent six years as a reporter for The Wall Street Journal.

 Follow Carl Quintanilla on Twitter